Skip to main content

 • Capture — agents call a remember tool mid-task, or Engram harvests durable facts from session transcripts using a local model.

-• Review - low-risk facts are logged automatically; anything sensitive waits in a queue you approve.
-Nothing rewrites your curated notes without consent.
+• Review — low-risk kinds (you choose which) are logged automatically; sensitive kinds wait in a queue you approve.
+Any promoted fact can be retracted with engram forget.
+Nothing rewrites your curated memory without consent.

 • Recall — every agent loads your memories through an MCP resource or a generated AGENTS.md / CLAUDE.md context block.